rebcabin/colliding-pucks/README.md

 * A better method is to have table regions coordinate all events.
 I intend to get there some day.

-* Use ROSS from Georgia Tech for real work with Time Warp.
+* Use ROSS from Rensselaer (http://carothersc.github.io/ROSS/,
+  https://github.com/carothersc/ROSS) for real work with Time Warp.